SOU FUJIMOTO: FUTURES OF THE FUTURE

 Accompanying the exhibition is a lecture by Sou Fujimoto on 12 June, at the Design Museum, entitled 'Sou Fujimoto: Futures of the Future', followed by a session in conversation with The Guardian’s architecture and design critic Oliver Wainwright.
 In this evening talk, Fujimoto will discuss his philosophy of designing structures that connect nature with architecture and the possibilities of architecture in the future.

-Following the event at the Design Museum, Sou Fujimoto will host a second lecture, private preview of the ‘FUTURES OF THE FUTURE’ exhibition and book signing at Japan House London.
+Following the event at the Design Museum, Sou Fujimoto hosts a second lecture, private preview of the ‘FUTURES OF THE FUTURE’ exhibition and book signing at Japan House London.

 ‘SOU FUJIMOTO: FUTURES OF THE FUTURE’ will be open to the public at Japan House London from Friday 22 June to Sunday 5 August 2018.